Los Angeles Criminal Defense Lawyers Working with Clients Accused of Drunk Driving for the First Time.

 Some of the benefits of a wet reckless include lower fines, no mandatory drivers' license suspension, and less potential time in jail.

 It is important to note, however, that a wet reckless conviction will be treated as a prior DUI offense if you are ever accused of drunk driving again and that many insurance companies treat DUI and wet reckless the same way.
+Vehicle Code 23152(c) defines the crimes of driving while addicted to drugs.

 Call Us to Speak with an Los Angeles DUI Lawyer